 With electronics, extravagance may pay.
 A super-charged computer will still run the software that comes out two years from now, and a large monitor will accommodate the ever wider web pages that companies will be building then.
 Similarly, a cell phone with a full-text keypad (or the iPhone) will see you through the text-messaging era that is upon us.
 When you make a purchase, find out how to keep the item in shape.
 Then, maintain it accordingly and repair it when necessary.

 Recycling is the "R" that has caught on the best.
-Partly, this is because there are so many curbside recycling programs today (8,660 as of 2006, according to the EPA), which makes recycling so darned easy.
+Partly, this is because there are so many curbside recycling programs today, which makes recycling so easy.
 What keeps it from being a total piece of cake is the rules.
-Every municipality has its own, and they are not always as straightforward as they could be.
+Every municipality has its own, and they are not always as straightforward as it could be.

 For example, towns are usually particular about the plastics they accept for recycling.
 Most only take packaging made from #1 (PET or PETE) and #2 (HDPE) resins.
 You need to look at the bottom of the package for the chasing arrow symbol and check that the number is right.